We’ve all been there.

 But sometimes I’m having a bad day.

 But it starts with watching myself.
 Watching how I make myself suffer.
-Noticing what thoughts I believe, and how they trigger my internal state.
+Noticing what thoughts I believe, and how they give rise to my internal world.

 2. Relax into Reality